dodojoer97/react-learning/small-projects/expense-manager/frontend/README.md

 ### Routes

 1. **Home Page (`/`)**

     - **Components**: Header
     - **Description**: Presents a welcoming title and brief description of the application, serving as an entry point to other features.

-2. **Expenses (`/expenses`)**
+2. **Dashboard (`/dashboard`)**

-   - **Components**: Header, Expense List, Expense Form, Category Filter, Date Range Picker
+    - **Components**: Header, 5 last records(expenses or incomes), pie chart of last period(month, week, year), time period seletor(last 30D, last week, last year), a button to add transactions
-   - **Description**: This page is dedicated to expense management, allowing users to add new expenses, edit existing ones, and filter through expenses by category or date.
+    - **Description**: Provides visual analytics of financial data, enabling users to gain insights through charts and graphs based on selected date ranges.

-3. **Analytics (`/analytics`)**
+3. **Records (`/records`)**

-   - **Components**: Header, Chart Components (Pie Chart, Bar Graph), Date Range Picker
+    - **Components**: Header, List of all records, filtered by type(dropdown or tabs), autocomplete to find a speciic transaction
     - **Description**: Provides visual analytics of financial data, enabling users to gain insights through charts and graphs based on selected date ranges.

 4. **Login Page (`/login`)**

     - **Components**: Header, Login Component
     - **Description**: Facilitates user authentication with a form for entering credentials.
 This page provides access to registered users to manage their expenses.

 5. **Signup Page (`/signup`)**

     - **Components**: Header, Signup Component
     - **Description**: Allows new users to create an account, enabling them to use the application's features to manage personal finances.

 6. **Settings Page (`/settings`)**
     - **Components**: Header, Settings Component
     - **Description**: Enables users to customize application settings such as currency or theme preferences.
 Provides tools to manage account details and configuration.

 ## Key Components